-As outlined in the Division's Standard Operating Procedures, requests for acceleration will be considered and parent permission requested for additional assessment.
-Division staff will use a research-based protocol, such as the Iowa Acceleration Scale, to review student readiness for whole-grade or other acceleration options.
+As outlined in the Division's Standard Operating Procedure: Acceleration, requests for acceleration are considered and parent permission is obtained for additional assessments as needed.
+Division staff use a research-based protocol, such as the Iowa Acceleration Scale, to review student readiness for whole-grade or other acceleration options.
 Results of data collected and discussed are documented and provided in writing to parents.

-York County School Division Part VI: Evidence of Appropriate Service Options (8VAC20-40-60A.10)
+Part VI: Evidence of Appropriate Service Options (8VAC20-40-60A.10)